DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Method

-The main idea in DDLP is that a Transformer-based dynamics module, which predicts the particles in the next frame, is used only as a \textit{variational prior} during training of the model.
-The model is trained to reconstruct sequences of $T$ frames, in a VAE fashion, where for reconstructing frame $x_t$, an encoder has access to the frames $x_0,\dots,x_t$, and outputs a posterior distribution of the particles that compose frame $x_t$, while the prior only has access to frames $x_0,\dots,x_{t-1}$, and explicitly models the evolution of the particles' distribution $p_{\psi}(z^{t+1}|z^t)$.
+We continue with DDLP -- a video prediction model based on DLPv2 (Sections \ref{ssec:tracking_posterior}-\ref{ssec:pint}).
+In our generative model, a sequence of frames $x_0,\dots,x_t$ is generated from a sequence of sets of latent particles $z_0,\dots,z_t$.
+A main idea in DDLP is that a Transformer-based dynamics module, which predicts the particles in the next frame, is used only as a \textit{variational prior} during training of the model.
+The model is trained to reconstruct sequences of $T$ frames, in a VAE fashion, where for reconstructing frame $x_t$, an encoder has access to the frames $x_0,\dots,x_t$, and outputs a posterior distribution of the particles $z_t$ that compose frame $x_t$, while the prior only has access to frames $x_0,\dots,x_{t-1}$, and explicitly models the evolution of the particles' distribution $p(z_{t+1}|z_t)$.
 By the standard VAE loss function, which tries to minimize the KL-divergence between the posterior and prior, the prior is effectively trained to accurately predict the particle evolution.
 At inference time, we can directly use the Transformer to predict the particles of the next frame, and roll out a complete sequence of frames.
 To implement this idea successfully, however, we had to solve several technical challenges.
 The main difficulty is how to align the particles in the posteriors of different frames: treating each frame individually, as in \citet{daniel22adlp}, does not necessarily yield aligned particles.
 Our idea is a new \textit{particle tracking posterior}, which uses ideas from the video tracking literature to align the keypoint posteriors in different frames.
 Other challenges include re-designing the attention matrix in the Transformer to allow particles to attend to one another, and finding a suitable positional embedding for the particles in the Transformer.
 In the following, we detail the components of our method.
 A high-level specification of our model is illustrated in Figure~\ref{fig:arch}.